Kometa-Team/Kometa/docs/metadata/builders/trakt.md

 Finds every item in the Trakt List.

 The expected input is a Trakt List URL.
-Multiple values are supported as either a list or a comma-separated string.
+Multiple values are supported only as a list.

 The `sync_mode: sync` and `collection_order: custom` Details are recommended since the lists are continuously updated and in a specific order.